-This post is an excerpt from Chapter 11: Server Security and Ansible, in the book I'm writing on Leanpub, Ansible for DevOps.
+This post is an excerpt from Chapter 11: Server Security and Ansible, in Ansible for DevOps.

 In the beginning, computers were the size of large conference rooms.
 A punch card reader would merrily accept pieces of paper that instructed the computer to do something, and then a printer would etch the results into another piece of paper.
 Thousands of mechanical parts worked harmoniously (when they did work) to compute relatively simple commands.

 As time progressed, computers became somewhat smaller, and interactive terminals became more user-friendly, but they were still wired directly into the computer being used.
 Mainframes came to the fore in the 1960s, originally used via typewriter and teletype interfaces, then via keyboards and small text displays.
 As networked computing became more mainstream in the 1970s and 1980s, remote terminal access was used to interact with the large central computers.

 The first remote terminal interfaces assumed a high level of trust between the central computer and all those on the network, because the small, centralized networks used were physically isolated from one another.

 In the late 1960s, the Telnet protocol was defined and started being used over TCP networks (normally on port 23) for remote control over larger private networks, and eventually the public Internet.